EleutherAI/gpt-neo/README.md

 ## GPUs:

 You can also choose to train GPTNeo locally on your GPUs.
 To do so, you can omit the Google cloud setup steps above, and git clone the repo locally.
 Run through the [Training Guide](https://github.com/EleutherAI/GPTNeo#training-guide) below, then when running main.py, you simply have to omit the `tpu` flag, and pass in GPU ids instead.

+Note: Some users have reported having difficulty getting MTF to recognize their GPUs.
+See [here](https://github.com/EleutherAI/gpt-neo/issues/150) for details and instructions on how to fix it.

 # Generating Text